cookiescrumbs/ui-api-test-framework/README.md

 I've managed to solve the issue by creating a Docker image just for ARM64, as suggested on this [github thread](https://github.com/cypress-io/cypress-docker-images/issues/431)

-The built docker image can be found here [cookiescrumbs/cypress-m1:9.4.1](https://hub.docker.com/repository/docker/cookiescrumbs/cypress-m1)
+The Docker image can be found here [cookiescrumbs/cypress-m1:9.4.1](https://hub.docker.com/repository/docker/cookiescrumbs/cypress-m1)

 The image has Cypress v9.4.1 baked into it.